VeenFoundation/veen-token.veenfoundation.org/README.md

 # veen-token

 ## Technical Definition
-Veen token is a ERC20-compliant token.
+Veen token is a ERC20 and ERC223 compliant token.

 ## How to contribute.
 You should install [Truffle](http://truffleframework.com/) to test the contract code. <br>